Singapore: Law of Offshore

 Investment Company Law

-Investment companies are regulated by the MAS, the Securities and Futures Act (as amended) and the Code on Collective Investment Schemes.
+Investment companies are regulated by the Monetary Authority of Singapore (MAS), the Securities and Futures Act (as amended) and the Code on Collective Investment Schemes.

-Companies that issue to the public units in a collective investment scheme or a business trust are required to issue a prospectus, which must be registered with the MAS before being circulated.
-The MAS may exempt the requirement for a prospectus in certain circumstances (e.g. where the requirement would be unduly burdensome).
+Companies that issue units in a collective investment scheme or a business trust to the public are required to publish a prospectus, which must be registered with the MAS before being circulated.
+The MAS may annul the requirement for a prospectus in certain circumstances (e.g. where the requirement would be unduly burdensome).

-Also, the prospectus requirements may be dispensed with where there is a private securities placement to no more than 50 persons within any 12-month period, subject to conditions.
+Also, this requirement may be dispensed with where there is a private securities placement to no more than 50 persons within any 12-month period, subject to conditions.
 Generally, though, private placements without a prospectus, and where MAS exemption does not apply, are not permissible.